panzerdp/dmitripavlutin.com/posts/032-handle-undefined/index.md

 While the provided way to assign default values works, I don't recommend comparing directly against `undefined`.
 It's verbose and looks like a hack.

 A better approach is to use the ES2015 [default parameters](/javascript-function-parameters/#2-default-parameters) feature.
-It's short, expressive and no direct comparisons with `undefined`.
+It's short, expressive, and has no direct comparisons with `undefined`.

 Adding a default value to parameter `b = 2` looks better: